< < <, <

 The main reasons people go abroad for medical treatment:

 - Waiting lists are too long.
 In the UK, it is normal to wait up to 18 weeks for a NHS (National Health Service) treatment, and in most cases, people wait for months to have serious heart, orthopedic and other types of surgeries.
 This is very common in other countries too and is not acceptable for most people making it one of the main reasons to look for alternatives abroad.

 At Kardiolita, you would not need to wait for more than 1 week for any treatment, whether it is a day surgery, diagnostics or a difficult in-patient surgery.

-- Risk of MRSA infections too high.
+- Risk of MRSA infections is too high.
 MRSA is a Meticillin-Resistant Staphylococcus Aureus is a type of bacteria which has become increasingly resistant to antibiotics.
 MRSA infection has become increasingly difficult to treat, and can lead to death.
 For some people, the incidence of MRSA infection in hospitals has been one of the factors which has encouraged them to seek hospital treatment and surgery abroad.

 At Kardiolita, the MRSA rate is 0, compared to 8%+ in the UK and other countries.

-- Private treatment costs too high.
+- Private treatment costs are too high.
 Many patients who choose to go abroad for a treatment, do that because of cost saving benefits.

 Why Kardiolita Hospital

 At Kardiolita, our international patients save about 41% of the treatment price on average (depending on the type of treatment) by performing tests and surgeries at Kardiolita compared to their home country hospitals.

 Kardiolita welcomes more than 2000 international patients each year for diagnostics, various medical treatments and surgeries of various difficulty levels.
 We are happy to have saved so many lives, and to know so many people are happy with their decision to choose Kardiolita as their medical services provider.